QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

         val = val / 2
         difference = val - old
     end

     @show val;
-    # @show difference # fails, not in scope
+    # @show difference fails, not in scope

 A Quick Check for Scoping Design
 ---------------------------------------------

 While we have argued against global variables as poor practice, you may have noticed that in Jupyter notebooks we have been using them throughout

-Here, the global variable are used in an interactive editor because they are convenient, and not because they are essential to the design of the functions
+Here, global variables are used in an interactive editor because they are convenient, and not because they are essential to the design of the functions

 A simple test of the difference is to take a segment of code and wrap it in a function, for example